Navigation

 Web browsers like Chrome, Firefox, Safari, and Edge may interpret front-end code differently.
 To ensure a consistent user experience, developers must test their code across multiple browsers.
 This process is known as cross-browser compatibility testing.

 Tools like BrowserStack or built-in developer tools in browsers help identify and fix issues.
-A good Front End Developer ensures that a site looks and works the same way, whether opened on a Mac, PC, or mobile browser.
+A good Front-End Developer ensures that a site looks and works the same way, whether it is opened on a Mac, PC, or mobile browser.
 Ignoring this step can lead to broken layouts or features for some users.

 Team Collaboration